LODSContent/All-MOC/AZ-400/AZ-400-LabSetup.md

     > [!KNOWLEDGE] You are signed into Azure with "cloud slice" subscription credentials.
 A cloud slice subscription (CSS) provides you with transient, _just-enough_ access to an Azure subscription so that you can perform the tasks in this lab.
 Please note that you may be restricted from creating Azure resources that are not required for this lab.

-## Task 2: Create Azure DevOps organization
+### Create a new Azure DevOps organization using your Azure credentials

 In this task, you will create a new Azure DevOps organization that is associated with your Azure sign in credentials.
 You will then create a new project based on a preconfigured template.